If you're having sudden chest pain (unstable angina), call 911 or your local emergency number right away.

 - What makes it worse?
 Activity?
 Breathing?
 Body movement?

 - What makes it feel better?
 Rest?
-Deep breath?
+Deep breaths?
 Sitting up?

 - Do you have other symptoms with the pain, such as nausea or dizziness?